-There is no accelarated degree program at The King's College does accept transfer credits.
+There is no accelarated degree program at The King's College, but students who wish to save money or graduate early can look into transferring in credits.
+The King's College accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, The King's College has a summer session, so students can earn credits during the summer.

 The King's College offers an orientation program before the start of fall classes to prepare new students for college life.